Ronald Ojeda: Political reactions

 The case strained diplomatic relations between Chile and Venezuela.
 Venezuelan politician Diosdado Cabello denied any involvement.
 In January 2025 in reaction to the Chilean prosecutor's findings, Chilean Interior Minister Carolina Tohá said that Chile would appeal to the International Criminal Court if Venezuelan government involvement in the case was confirmed.

+Personal life

+Ojeda was married to Josmarghy Castillo Cuberos, with whom he had one son.

 Legacy

 Ojeda left behind manuscripts detailing alleged corruption within the Venezuelan military, which his family intends to publish.
 The Venezuelan Political Persecuted Exiles Organization (Veppex) established the "Order of the Venezuelan Exile Ronald Ojeda" to honor Venezuelan exiles fighting for democracy.